emissary-ingress/emissary/docs/reference/mappings.md

 Ambassador will respond with a `404 Not Found` to any request for which no mapping exists.
 If desired, you can define a fallback "catch-all" mapping so all unmatched requests will be sent to an upstream service.

-For example, defining a mapping with only a `/` prefix will catch all requests previously unhandled and forward them to an external service, bypassing authentication (if configured):
+For example, defining a mapping with only a `/` prefix will catch all requests previously unhandled and forward them to an external service:

 ```yaml
 ---